davidpricedev/wandering-puzzler/README.md

   - will end the game if the player walks into it
 - Rock
   - generally moves vertically down (i.e. obeys gravity)
-  - will start moving (if possible) on the move/turn after a player moves into an adjascent space (or an adjascent item moves) or the item the rock was resting is removed
+  - will start moving (if possible) on the move/turn after a player moves into an adjacent space (or an adjacent item moves) or the item the rock was resting is removed
   - will end the game if it lands on the player
   - will be redirected one step to left/right by angled wall
   - will move down diagonally if possible when obeying gravity - but only when not sitting on top of a wall